stionic/halanews-document/docs/guides-setting.md

 - Version: the latest version of the app, older versions will display an update prompt.

-- Header Allow Origin: customize Origin header, if empty will be `'*'`
+- Header Allow Origin: customize Origin header, if empty will be request origin

 - Extended Config: Other config in JSON format can get in application for easy customize